 - Chase Sapphire Preferred® Card gives 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 - The Platinum Card® from American Express gives 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.

-- Citi Prestige® Card gives 40,000 bonus points after you spend $4,000 in purchases with your card in the first 3 months the account is open.
+- Citi Prestige® Card gives 40,000 bonus points after spending $4,000 in purchases within the first 3 months of account opening.

 If your goal is airline miles, it's important to choose a card that allows you to transfer points to the airline mile program you are looking at.
 All of the above cards allow 1:1 transfer of points to many airline programs including Singapore Airline's KrisFlyer program which we used.
 Other cards like the Capital One® Venture® Rewards Credit Card call their rewards points 'miles', but they are not transferable to frequent flyer programs.

 If you are interested in flying on United Airlines, Air Canada, Avianca, Lufthansa, ANA, SWISS, Singapore Airlines, etc, you may want to transfer your points to United's MileagePlus program which lets you use your award miles for any partner airline on the Star Alliance network.

 You can check out the following posts on points redemption for miles on frequent flyer programs in the US:

 You can see more credit cards with bonus offers here.